GAZ-51: Variants

 In addition to the listed versions, the GAZ-51 was built under license in some states.
 In Poland, the FSC Lublin-51 was built in the Fabryka Samochodów Ciężarowych.
 It was produced on a trial basis from 1948 and in series production from 1952, and by July 1959 17,497 to 17,840 units had been built, depending on the source.
 The successor there was the FSC Żuk delivery light van.
 In China, both the GAZ-51A and the GAZ-63 were built under license from 1958 onwards, manufactured by the later Nanjing Automobile Group.
 The model was given the name Yuejing NJ-130/230.

 In North Korea, too, a licensed version was created with the Sungri-58 (Victory-58), which was produced in the Sungri Motor Plant from 1958 onwards.
 With some modifications, this happened until the 1990s, and the GAZ-63 was also rebuilt there.
 In 1979, the truck received a new cab and continued mostly unchanged mechanically until the 1990s.
 Modernized versions of this truck were still being built until the 2010s, but it is unknown if they are still produced today.

 The GAZ-51 engine also turned out to be quite resilient and durable.
-Being in production since 1946, in addition to the GAZ-51, was used for many years (boosted to 90 hp by installing two carburetors and equipped with a fluid coupling) on GAZ-12 passenger cars, and also in the BTR-40, BTR-60, and BRDM-1 armoured personal carriers, and it was used in the GAZ-52 truck until 1989.
+Being in production since 1946, in addition to the GAZ-51, was used for many years (boosted to 90 hp by installing two carburetors and equipped with a fluid coupling) on GAZ-12 passenger cars, and also in the BTR-40, BTR-60, and BRDM-1 armoured personnel carriers, and it was used in the GAZ-52 truck until 1989.